My zone

 Can you talk without being interrupted?

-Before I started the topic of conversation not about children, with my husband, my son wanted a different fairy tale, and my daughter wanted to pee.
-Even when we wanted to continue, after being so distracted, we were unable to remember what the conversation was about.
-Sometimes it took us three days to finish one topic.
-Or more often we forget what conversation we started.
+When I start a conversation with my husband about something unrelated to the kids, my son just wants to change cartoons, and my daughter needs to pee.
+Even when we wanted to continue the conversation, we’d get so distracted that we couldn’t remember what we were talking about.
+Sometimes it took us three days to finish the conversation.
+Or, more often, we forget what we started.

 At work.
-I have really interesting, intelligent conversations with the correct ending.
-With my boss, we talk about everything, but not about baby poop.
-No one disturbs us, no one argues in the other room for a toy, no one shouts.
+I have really interesting, intelligent conversations with appropriate endings.
+My lady boss and I talk about everything but the baby’s poop.
+No one interrupts us, no one argues in the other room over a toy, no one yells.

 Does loneliness in the toilet exist?